 Red Cabbage Soup Recipe with Blue Cheese

-Love cabbage?
 Then learn how to keep it longer by making pickled cabbage at home!
-Perfect topping for hot dogs or tacos…
+It’s just perfect topping for hot dogs or tacos…

 A real treat for soup lovers: a silky blue cheese and red cabbage soup recipe.